Specialism

 Monocoque Cabin tiny house design, by Markos Design Workshop

 Let's talk design.
-Are there any tricks for maximising the feeling of space in a countryside tiny house design or for creating multi-functional spaces?
+Are there any tricks for maximising the feeling of space or for creating multi-functional spaces in a tiny home?

 Tiny homes work best when they have a bit of “roughness” or character in the finish - that's a part of how it has been designed.
 This helps them age gracefully and feel lived-in.